 It is always best to apply well in advance for admission, preferably early in the last semester at your current institution.
-To apply, please complete and submit the University of Wisconsin System application form.
-The electronic application is available on the Internet at www.apply.wisconsin.edu.
-Paper applications are available from our Admissions Office (262/472-1440) or any Wisconsin high school counselor's office.
+To apply, please complete and submit the University of Wisconsin System application at https://apply.wisconsin.edu.

-- Submit $44 USD application fee (students transferring directly from a 2-year UW system college do not pay this fee)
+- Submit $44 application fee (no application fee for students transferring directly from a 2-year UW system college)

 - Submit final high school transcript / GED / HSED

 - Submit official transcripts from all colleges and/or universities ever attended

 - If military experience, submit copy of DD214 or military SMART transcript (to be awarded credit for military experience)

 We have created a PDF Checklist that is available for download.
 It is able to be printed and/or saved for your convenience.
 Click here to download it.